 Most of us know that these vitamins and minerals (plus many others) are important for our health.
 However, they are not acting alone!
 In fact, there are many other organic compounds helping keep your body healthy, such as amino acids.

-What do amino acids do for your body?
+There’s no question that amino acids are good for you.
+But what do amino acids do for your body?
 Quite a bit, actually.
-Made of hydrogen, nitrogen, oxygen, and carbon, amino acids are necessary for protein formation.
-But they also consist of elements called side chains, and different amino acids have different side chains.
-This versatility helps amino acids do everything from breaking down food for digestion to repairing and strengthening body tissues.
+Amino acids are made of hydrogen, nitrogen, oxygen, and carbon, and they play a vital role in protein formation.
+They also consist of various elements called side chains, which help amino acids do everything from breaking down food for digestion to repairing and strengthening body tissues.

 To start, there are three classifications of amino acids:

 There are 20 different kinds of amino acids.
 Here they are, broken down by category:

 Now, let’s look at the amino acids our bodies can’t produce but that we still need every day: essential amino acids.

 Here’s why each of the nine essential amino acids is so important: